LOGIN

 Free Full Text

-Resident ICU Schedules
+Resident ICU Schedules:

 The following studies examined the effect of resident shift length on the occurrence of medical errors.
 The 2004 study determined interns made substantially more errors when they worked frequent shifts of 24 hours or more than when they worked shorter shifts.
-A new study in 2020 showed that more errors occurred in residents not working extended shifts of 24 hours or more.
+A study in 2020 showed that more errors occurred in residents not working extended shifts of 24 hours or more.
 Residents working shorter shifts had an increased workload (defined as the mean number of ICU patients per resident), and no difference in errors was found between the two schedules once adjusted for workload.

 Landrigan CP, Rothschild JM, Cronin JW, et al. Effect of reducing interns' work hours on serious medical errors in intensive care units.
 N Engl J Med.
 2004; 351:1838-48.